preciofishbone/OmniaDocsG2/working-with-processes-v7/authoring-processes-v7/working-with-published-processes/index.rst

 Here's how:

-1. Go to the target Team Site and copy the Url.
+1. Go to the target Team Site and copy the URL.
 2. Go to the source Team Site and click the dot menu for the process.
 3. Select "Move Process".